osm-search/Nominatim/docs/develop/Development-Environment.md

 This chapter gives an overview how to set up Nominatim for developement and how to run tests.

-!!!Important
+!!!
+Important
     This guide assumes that you develop under the latest version of Ubuntu.
 You can of course also use your favourite distribution.
 You just might have to adapt the commands below slightly, in particular the commands for installing additional software.

 ## Installing Nominatim